 Building workflows

-Now that you’ve structured both the design and database for your application, it’s time to start stitching everything together - making your product functional.
+Now that you’ve structured both the design and database for your app, it’s time to start stitching everything together, making your product functional.

 Creating a project

-One of the core features of Kickstarter is the ability for users to create and publish their projects to gain backers across the community.
+One of the core features of Kickstarter is the ability for entrepreneurs to create and publish their projects to gain backers across the community.

-On your ‘create project’ page, you can start creating this process by using a combination of input fields, including; free-text fields, image uploaders or multiple selection fields.
+On the create project page, we can start creating this process by using a combination of input fields, including free-text fields, image uploaders, or multiple selection fields.

 Once a user has added their relevant details within each input, they’ll click the submit button to create a new entry in your database.
 This button click will be the necessary action to trigger your workflow.